Herb Brooks: Death and legacy

 On the afternoon of August 11, 2003, six days after his 66th birthday, Brooks died in a single-car accident on Interstate 35 near Forest Lake, Minnesota.
 It is believed that he fell asleep behind the wheel before the accident, and neither drugs nor alcohol was responsible.
 Brooks was not wearing his seat belt at the time of the crash and, according to the Minnesota State Patrol, it is likely he would have survived the crash if he had been.

-George Nagobads was the team physician when Brooks coached the US men's national team and Minnesota Golden Gophers men's ice hockey, and described Brooks by saying, "I really appreciated the way Herbie always treated the players, and for me, he was just like my son".
+George Nagobads was the team physician when Brooks coached the US men's national team and Minnesota Golden Gophers men's ice hockey, and described Brooks by saying, "I really appreciated the way Herbie always treated the players, and for me, he was just like my son."

 In 2004, Disney released a film about the 1980 Olympic team called Miracle featuring Kurt Russell playing the part of Brooks.
 Karl Malden had previously played Brooks in a 1981 television film called Miracle on Ice.
 Brooks served as a consultant for the Disney film during principal photography, which was completed shortly before his death.
 At the end of the movie there is a dedication to Brooks.
 It states, "He never saw it.
 He lived it."

 On the 25th anniversary of the Miracle on Ice, the Olympic ice arena in Lake Placid, New York, where the United States won the gold medal, was renamed Herb Brooks Arena.
-A new statue of Brooks was christened in downtown Saint Paul, Minnesota in 2017 to replace a smaller one that was relocated to be in front of Schwan Super Rink (a place Brooks was a leading advocate for) in Blaine, Minnesota.
+A new statue of Brooks was christened in downtown Saint Paul, Minnesota in 2017 to replace a smaller one that was relocated to be in front of Schwan Super Rink (a place for which Brooks was a leading advocate) in Blaine, Minnesota.
 The Herb Brooks Award is awarded at the conclusion of the Minnesota State High School League's state hockey tournament to "the most qualified hockey player in the state tournament who strongly represents the values, characteristics, and traits that defined Herb Brooks."

 The Herb Brooks Training Center is located at Blaine, Minnesota.

 The National Hockey Center at St. Cloud State University in Minnesota was renamed for Brooks in April 2013.